Autopilot (AIOps Module)

 3. Autopilot will display the remedy it intends to apply.

-• Selecting the Fix future occurrences automatically option will update Autopilot's plugin configuration to fix these type of findings automatically in the future.
+• Selecting the Fix future occurrences automatically option will update Autopilot's model configuration to automatically fix these types of findings in the future.

 4. Select Submit.

-If findings labeled "Needs Review" were selected along with fixable findings, they will be ignored.
+Findings labeled "Needs Review" that were selected with fixable findings will be ignored during the fixing process.

 If you choose not to fix a finding labeled "Can Be Addressed" it will remain as an active finding and continue to display on the Findings tab.
-However, after a set period of time passes (configured in Autopilot settings below), it will be automatically fixed even if the plugin fixing behavior is set to Manual.
+However, after a set time passes (configured on the Settings tab), it will automatically be fixed even if the model fixing behavior is set to Manual.

-The Modules section contains the plugins that make up Autopilot, grouped into their respective modules.
-Settings can be configured for a whole module, or set individually on each plugin.
+The Model Categories section contains the models that make up Autopilot, grouped into categories.
+Settings can be configured for a whole category, or set individually on each model.

-• If you wish to change a setting for an entire module simultaneously, select the desired setting in the row of the module you wish to change.
+• To change a setting for an entire category simultaneously, select the desired setting in the row of the category you want to change.

-• If you wish to change a setting for an individual plugin, click the + next to a module name to expand its plugin list and select the desired setting in the row of the plugin you wish to change.
+• To change a setting for an individual model, click the + next to a category name to expand its model list and select the desired setting in the row of the model you want to change.

 Changes to settings must be saved to take effect.
 Click Save Changes to do this.

-To exclude devices from the Autopilot scan by functional group: Create one or more functional groups (strategic groups) to exclude and add the desired devices to them.
-On the Autopilot configuration tab, click the icon in the EXCLUSIONS column of the module or plugin from which you would like to exclude the functional group devices, select the desired functional group(s) in the pop-up dialog and then click Save Changes.
+To exclude managed devices from the Autopilot scan by functional group, create one or more functional groups to exclude and add the desired devices to them.
+On the Autopilot Settings tab, click the button in the EXCLUSIONS column of the category or model from which you would like to exclude the functional group devices, select the desired functional group(s) in the pop-up dialog, and then click Save Changes.

-To specify the behavior of Autopilot when a module or plugin reports its findings: In the FIXING column, select the desired behavior from the drop-down selector.
+To specify the behavior of Autopilot when a model category or individual model reports its findings, select the desired behavior from its respective pull-down selector in the FIXING column.
 The following behaviors are available:

-• Automatic - (Default behavior for all modules and plugins.)
-When the plugin discovers a finding, it will run its prescribed remedy automatically to try and fix the problem.
-No user action is required and the issue will not be displayed on the Findings tab.
-(Although, it will still be viewable in the activity log.)
+• Automatic - (The default behavior for all categories and models.)
+When the model discovers a finding, it runs the prescribed remedy automatically to try and fix the problem.
+No user action is required, and the issue will not be displayed on the Findings tab.
+(Although it is still viewable in the Autopilot Activity Log.)

-• Manual - When the plugin discovers a finding, it will not run its prescribed remedy automatically.
-But, will instead flag the finding for review and require the user to apply the remedy manually on the Findings tab using the Fix button.
-Additionally, selecting Fix Automatically when applying the remedy will reset this value to Automatic for the plugin.
+• Manual—When the model discovers a finding, it does not run the prescribed remedy automatically.
+Instead, it flags the finding for review and requires the user to apply the remedy manually on the Findings tab using the Fix button.
+Additionally, selecting Fix Automatically when applying the fix will reset the behavior configuration for the model to Automatic.

-• Disabled - When the plugin discovers a finding, it will not run its prescribed remedy automatically and will not provide the option to apply the remedy manually from within the Findings tab.
-However, the findings will still be flagged for review.
-If you do not wish to see findings from this plugin at all, disable the plugin in the ENABLED column.
+• Disabled - When the model discovers a finding, it does not run the prescribed remedy automatically.
+It also does not provide the option to apply the remedy manually from within the Findings tab.
+However, the findings are still flagged for review.
+If you do not want to see findings from this model at all, disable the model in the ENABLED column.

-Setting the behavior of a module automatically sets all plugins in the module to the same behavior.
-Conversely, setting the behavior of a plugin differently from its module will cause the module behavior to show as Plugin-specific.
+Setting the behavior of a model category automatically sets all models in that category to the same behavior.
+Conversely, setting the behavior of a model differently from its model category will cause the category behavior to show as Plugin-specific.

 Fixing Behavior Override

-Autopilot will always auto-remedy fixable findings that have been in the Findings tab for longer than the auto-remedy time period (specified in Autopilot preferences), even if the fixing behavior for a plugin is set to manual or disabled.
+Autopilot will always auto-remedy fixable findings that have been in the Findings tab for longer than the auto-remedy time period (specified on the Settings tab), even if the fixing behavior for a model is set to Manual or Disabled.

 Viewing the Autopilot Activity Log

 Autopilot maintains a complete log of its actions.
-To view this log, select the Findings tab and then select Activity Log.
+To view this log, select the Findings tab and then click the Activity Log button.

 Was this article helpful?